rsdn/CodeJam/PerfTests/PerfTests.Intro.md

 ## Creating a new performance test

 ### Code for performance test
-Let's say we want to write a perftest that measures effect of setting the capacity into list .ctor.
+Let's say we want to write a perftest that measures cost of list resizing.
 We will start with a class with two methods:
 ```cs
 	public class ListCapacityPerfTest